kshelekhin/scapy-iscsi/README.md

 $ pip install -e .
 ```

 Now you're good to go.
-Get a look at examples/ to get the idea on how to use
+Take a look at examples/ to get the idea on how to use
 this library.